🔼The name Lilith: Summary

-"And the dessert creatures shall meet with the wolves.
+"And the desert creatures shall meet with the wolves.
 The hairy goat also shall cry to its kind.
-Yes, shall settle there and shall find herself a resting place" (Isaiah 34:14)
+Yes, לילית shall settle there and shall find herself a resting place" (Isaiah 34:14)

 Lilith (or something similar) was originally a character from Babylonian myths, named early enough to have been familiar to Isaiah.
-But Isaiah doesn't really mention competitors by name.
-His fierce attitude towards the various idols in Israel and the surrounding nations makes it highly doubtful that he would have incorporated a contested figure into his writing, other than letting it be the topic of destruction.
-In his sermon the prophet gives this Lilith a comfortable resting place amidst the creatures, which makes it almost certainly not a acknowledged demon or idol.
+But Isaiah's fierce attitude towards the various idols in Israel and the surrounding nations makes it highly doubtful that he would have incorporated a contested figure into his writing, other than letting it be the topic of destruction.
+In his sermon the prophet gives this Lilith a comfortable resting place amidst the creatures, which makes it almost certainly not an acknowledged demon or idol.

-HAW Theological Wordbook of the Old Testament invests half a page in this once occurring word, and states: "Lilith: a female goddes knows as a night demon who haunts the desolate places of Edom."
+HAW Theological Wordbook of the Old Testament invests half a page in this once occurring word, and states: "Lilith: a female goddess known as a night demon who haunts the desolate places of Edom".
 But then asks the almost rhetorical question: "Is it not possible also that what was a night demon in pagan culture was just a night creature, perhaps a bat or owl, in Israel?
 The pagan with his animism fills realities with spirits. [...]
-So lilit might have been a real creature demonized in the surrounding culture."
+So lilit might have been a real creature demonized in the surrounding culture".

 The primary message of the author's story was that Lilith could come to your house and kill your baby, if not that baby was wearing an amulet with Lilith's name on it.
 Perhaps the Lilith story was the author's way to urge his male audience to inform their wives of any, say, skeletons in the closet.
 Perhaps it was to say that any addiction can only be overcome by a daily, conscious choice.

 But whatever the deeper meanings of this story might have been, we can be sure that the author knew exactly where to get those protective amulets, various colors and potencies; all good price.